Nicos Anastasiades: Public spending

-Despite the heavy criticism, the government's effective management of capital controls, however, revived the country's banking system, and Cyprus was able to exit the bailout in 2016.

-Military conscription
+Transition from conscription to a professional military

 During his electoral campaign for the post of Cyprus President in 2013, he announced his commitment to reduce military conscription in Cyprus to 14 months during the first hundred days of his term.
 During the early months of the Anastasiades administration there was important planning for the reduction of military conscription to 14 months in order to increase the incentive for 18 year olds to serve their conscription and to reduce the financial burden to the Cypriot state.
 Minister of Defence Fotis Fotiou announced that there would be a final decision on the reduction of military conscription towards late 2013.
 There was increasing pressure for ending military conscription due to the 2012–13 Cypriot financial crisis.

 In early August 2013, Minister of Defence Fotis Fotiou announced the reduction of military service, which was in the electoral manifesto of Anastasiades.
 He supported that national service will be reduced to 18 months in the first phase and decrease further to 14 months before the end of 2014.
 On 25 February 2016, it was decided by the cabinet to reduce the military service to 18 months for all conscripts who joined in the summer of 2015, and to reduce the service to 14 months for all those who joined thereafter.